Archanakattii/creative_minds/README.md

 # SMART GAS SAFETY SYSTEM : DETECTING GAS LEAKS FOR SAFER HOMES AND INDUSTRIES

 # Introduction
 The history of gas leak detection systems dates back to the early 20th century when rudimentary methods, such as canaries in coal mines, were used to detect toxic gases.
 Over time, technology advanced, leading to the development of electronic sensors capable of detecting various hazardous gases.
 The introduction of microcontrollers and wireless communication modules further enhanced these systems, allowing for real-time monitoring and automated responses.
 The Smart Gas Safety System is a modern iteration of these advancements, designed to address the critical issue of detecting hazardous gas leaks, specifically carbon monoxide and methane, in industrial and residential settings.
-Using advanced MQ-2 gas sensor and the ESP8266 microcontroller, the system provides timely detection and real-time alerts via the TWILIO API module.
+Using advanced MQ-4 and MQ-7 gas sensor and the ESP8266 microcontroller, the system provides timely detection and real-time alerts via the TWILIO API module.
 It also automates safety measures by activating ventilation systems with servo or stepper motors and employs a pneumatic solenoid valve for master shutdown, ensuring comprehensive protection against gas-related incidents.</p>

 # Overview
 The Smart Gas Safety System is a comprehensive solution designed to detect hazardous gas leaks, such as carbon monoxide and methane, in residential and industrial environments.
-Utilizing advanced MQ-2 gas sensor, along with the ESP8266 microcontroller, the system ensures timely detection of gas leaks.
+Utilizing advanced MQ-4 and MQ-7 gas sensor, along with the ESP8266 microcontroller, the system ensures timely detection of gas leaks.
 Real-time alerts are sent through the TWILIO API module, notifying residents and authorities immediately.
 The system also automates safety responses by activating ventilation systems via servo or stepper motors and employing a pneumatic solenoid valve for a master shutdown to stop further gas leakage.
 This modern approach enhances safety by protecting occupants and property from potential gas-related incidents.</p>

 # Components required with Bill of Materials
 | ITEM | QUANTITY | DESCRIPTION | LINK |